Anusha-Kumar/Descriptive-Inferential-Statistics/README.md

 # Descriptive-Inferential-Statistics
-Covers techniques in Descriptive and Inferential Statistics in Python.
+This repo covers techniques in Descriptive and Inferential Statistics in Python.

+We use a dataset on "Happiness Index 2018-2019" from Kaggle: https://www.kaggle.com/datasets/sougatapramanick/happiness-index-2018-2019.